janberkucar/github.jobs.bot/README.md

 This is not a serious project or something.
 What it all does is only pulling actual data from GitHub API.
 I used that because it was full-type open.
 Twitter and Instagram rejected me.
 Currently it only pulling data from location of new-york.
 You can actually change it by yourself, it's just default value.

+  The code that you can change to see different locations are stored in -> schema.js line 49.

 /-----------------------------------------------------------------------------------------------------------------------

 # How to Run / Use
   From console: "npm run client" after download http://localhost:3000 and http://localhost:4000 will start-up.
   4000 is for backend and query'ing.
 You can go http://localhost:4000/graphql

+  If getting error that jobs are undefined you can still run "npm run dev" "npm start --prefix client"

   example query:
   {